Melbourne–Voyager collision

 Melbourne struck Voyager at 20:56, with the carrier's bow striking just behind the bridge and cutting the destroyer in two.
 Of the 314 aboard Voyager, 82 were killed, most of whom died immediately or were trapped in the heavy bow section, which sank after 10 minutes.
 The rest of the ship sank after midnight.
 Melbourne, although damaged, suffered no fatalities, and was able to sail to Sydney the next morning with most of the Voyager survivors aboard – the rest had been taken to the naval base HMAS Creswell.

 The RAN proposed a board of inquiry to investigate the collision, but a series of incidents during the 1950s and 1960s had led to a public mistrust of Navy-run investigations, and as proposals for an inquiry supervised by a federal judge were not acted upon, a full royal commission became the only avenue for an externally supervised inquiry.
 The four-month Royal Commission, headed by Sir John Spicer, concluded that Voyager was primarily at fault for failing to maintain effective situational awareness, but also criticised Melbourne's captain, John Robertson, and his officers for not alerting the destroyer to the danger they were in.
-Robertson was posted to a shore base and banned from serving again at sea; he resigned soon afterwards.
-Opinions were that the Royal Commission had been poorly handled and Robertson had been made a scapegoat.
+Despite extensive evidence to the contrary, both crews of Melbourne and Voyager were unfairly criticised at this first enquiry and Robertson was posted to a shore base; he resigned soon afterwards.
+Due to Sir John Spicer's rejection of witness evidence, in 1967 Mr Samuels QC likened Spicer's 1964 report on the collision and royal commission as "a wrongful rejection of evidence leading to a miscarriage of justice."
+John Jess (MHR 1960-1972) who was one of the few Parliamentarians to speak out against the injustice of the royal commission described the handling of the enquiry and criticism of both crews as "a tragic situation."
+At the Censure Motion in 1964 in the Parliament he said, "at no time does it appear to me that an apology was ever made to the navy personnel for the treatment to which they have been subjected.

 Increasing pressure over the results of the first Royal Commission, along with allegations by former Voyager executive officer Peter Cabban that Captain Duncan Stevens was unfit for command, prompted a second Royal Commission in 1967: the only time in Australian history that two Royal Commissions have been held to investigate the same incident.
 Although Cabban's claims revolved primarily around Stevens' drinking to excess, the second Royal Commission found that Stevens was unfit to command for medical reasons.
-Consequently, the findings of the first Royal Commission were based on incorrect assumptions, and Robertson and his officers were not to blame for the collision.
+Consequently, it was argued the findings of the first Royal Commission were based on incorrect assumptions, and Robertson and his officers were not to blame for the collision.
+Despite this assertion the two crews continued to experience responsibility for the collision based on false assumptions made by John Spicer in the face of legitimate evidence at both royal commissions that the collision was a freak accident, the reason for which had not been determined.